deeprest/sagaGitlabMirror/DEV.md

 FIX highway song intro steps on loop
 FIX airbot ability when using minimap
 FIX walljumpdash with airbit ability equipped
+FIX fly ability rotation when only holding up key

 ### Needs Improvement